chechigp/inventree-adv-sheet-label/.github/ISSUE_TEMPLATE/bug-report.md

 **To Reproduce**

 Configuration to reproduce the behavior:
-- Screenshot of the template configuration in admin portal (https://your.inventree.url/admin/report/labeltemplate/):
+- Screenshot of the template configuration in admin settings:
-- The label template file used (can be downloaded from the admin page): (attach the file to the PR)
+- The label template code used (can be copied from the admin settings): (attach as file to the PR or add code block)
 - Item type printed: Part/Stock Item/Stock Location/...
 - Sheet layout selection:
 - Number of labels: